AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 >[!NOTE]
 >
 >A new local configuration change is pending and ready to be pushed to the server.
-The new channel will be added to the list on the **Channels** page only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).
+The new channel will be added only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).